DanWahlin/Angular-Snippets/README.md

-# Angular VS Code TypeScript and HTML Snippets
+# Angular, TypeScript and HTML Snippets for VS Code

 This VS Code extension adds Angular (v2 or higher), TypeScript and HTML code snippets into your editor.